Ancestral skills represent the collective wisdom of humanity across cultures.

 • Ann Campbell

-Ann grew up in the Missoula valley camping alongside mountain, rivers, and lakes.
-She fell even deeper in love with the natural world while working as an instructor for Ravenwood Outdoor Learning Center in Whitefish, MT for six seasons.
-Her own curiosity for learning led her from there to the Santa Cruz, CA mountains where she began an even deeper dive into mentoring and learning many ancestral skills.
-In addition, She worked for The Buckeye Gathering for four years on the lead registration team.
-In 2014 she ended up in west Sonoma County where for four years she lived and studied with Weaving Earth: the Center for Relational Education.
-Over the course of her time in California, she was on the organizing team for five week-long Bird Language Intensives, and this is where her love for the birds and bird language really solidified.
+Ann grew up in the Missoula valley.
+She worked as an instructor for Ravenwood Outdoor Learning Center in Whitefish, MT for six seasons.
+Her own curiosity for learning led her to the Santa Cruz, CA where she began an even deeper dive into mentoring and learning many ancestral skills.
+In addition, she worked for the Buckeye Gathering for four years on the lead registration team.
+In 2014 she ended up in west Sonoma County she studied with Weaving Earth, the Center for Relational Education.
 She moved back to Missoula in 2019 where she is now a Somatic Experiencing Practitioner (SEP), helping teens and adults rewire their nervous systems from accumulated stress and trauma one spontaneous breath at a time.

 • Kelly Yarns